 For some hosts, this step may have been combined with the previous step if WordPress gets installed by default (which is the case with many of the WordPress specialized hosts).

-If WordPress was not setup by default, installing it is a simple matter.
+If WordPress was not set up by default, installing it is simple.
 Most hosts now provide easy one-click installation of WordPress, so you just need to follow the on-screen instructions and wait a few minutes.
 Alternatively, if you prefer to install WordPress manually, you can follow our guide to the famous WordPress 5 minute install.

 Once your host confirms that the installation of WordPress is complete, you can visit your temporary domain to check that you can see the default theme.
 At this point, there some things we advise you to do after setting up any new WordPress site.

-At its most basic, converting your site from Wix to WordPress can be as simple as manually copying content from the Wix site and pasting into the WordPress site.
+At its most basic, migrating your site from Wix to WordPress can be as simple as manually copying content (by highlighting it at hitting CTRL-C) from the Wix site and pasting it (CTRL-V) into the WordPress site.
 If you’ve used a word processor then you have likely done exactly this before.

-By doing the conversion manually you can ensure for yourself that each and every piece of content is copied to your new WordPress site.
-If your site is small (less than two dozen pages and posts), then this is definitely the way to go.
+By going about it this way, you can ensure for yourself that each and every piece of content is copied to your new WordPress site exactly how you want it.
+If your site is small (fewer than two dozen pages and posts), then this is definitely the way to go.

-The disadvantage to this method is that it can be very tedious, and you may have to fix the formatting of the content after you paste.
-If you have several dozen pages and posts combined, manually copying them may take too much time and you should consider one of the other conversion alternatives.
+The disadvantage to this method is that it can be very tedious, and you may (read: almost certainly) have to fix the formatting of the content after you paste.
+If you have several dozen pages and posts combined, manually copying them may take too much time.
+And you should consider one of the other conversion alternatives.

 Step 1: Setup Pages and Posts

-The best advice we can offer if you are going to do a manual conversion is to create the pages and posts you need in the new site before starting.
-This will enable to to move quickly when you get to the next step, rather than having to stop to create each page as you go.
+The best advice we can offer if you are going to do a manual conversion is to create the pages and posts you need in advance.
+Doing so will enable to move quickly when you get to the next step, rather than having to stop to create each page as you go.

-You can, of course, create the pages and posts manually, by going to the Add New menu option in the WordPress admin.
-To speed up this process, you can enlist the assistance of the Bulk Page Creator plugin to automate the page creation.
+You can, of course, create the pages and posts manually, by going to the Add New menu option in the WordPress admin panel and making sure all the URL slugs match the ones in Wix.
+To speed up this process, you can enlist the assistance of the Mass Pages/Posts Creator plugin to automate the page creation.

-- Once the plugin is installed and activated, click on Settings > Bulk Page Creator.
+- Once the plugin is installed and activated, click on the Mass Pages/Posts Creator menu item and go into the settings.

 - Enter the names of all the top-level pages, separated by commas (no spaces).
-Then click Add Page.
+You can enter the actual titles of all your pages right now if you like.
+That will create the URL slug for it, too.

 This is the tedious step of the manual conversion process.
 For each page on your Wix site, you’ll need to manually copy the relevant text then paste it into the equivalent page within your WordPress installation.

-If your page had images in the content, you’ll need to bring those over as well.
-This must be done manually, by saving each image from the Wix site and uploading to the WordPress site.
+If your page had images in that content, you’ll need to bring those over as well.
+This must be done manually, too.
+You will need to save each image from Wix to your computer, and then upload it to your WordPress media library.

 You will also need to fix any internal links.
 If you copied over a Wix page that linked to another Wix page on your site within the text, that link is going to point back to your old Wix site.
-All the pages were created in the WordPress site, so you can change that link to point to a page on the WordPress site.
+Even if you copy/pasted to WP because all the hotlinks were pasted, too.

-These steps then need to be repeated for each page and post from your Wix site.
+Now, remember, these steps will then need to be repeated for each page and post from your Wix site.

 Not Good Enough?

-As we mentioned, this is extremely cumbersome if the site has many pages and posts.
-So, we will next take a look at how you can automate parts of the process to make it easier and faster.
+As we mentioned, this is extremely cumbersome if the Wix site has many pages and posts.
+So let’s take a look at how you can automate parts of the process to make it easier and faster.

-The manual conversion method outlined above still included the use of at least one plugin.
+The manual conversion method outlined above still included the use of at least one plugin (to mass create posts and pages to fill in later).
 As most site owners realize very quickly, plugins help to automate many tasks, saving time and reducing the likelihood of errors in many cases.

 Several steps in the conversion process can be automated with plugins, which we will look at now.